jjn7702/SECJ1023-PT2/Submission/sec08_23242/DreamCatcher/Problem Analysis and Design /readme.md

   <ul>
   <li>
-      We also applied excecption handling for the user’s password.
-The user have to double confirm the password.
+      Excecption handling for the user’s password.
+The user have to double confirm their password.
   </li>
   </ul>